renskiy/fabricio/examples/service/stack/README.md

 ## Deploy idempotency

-Fabricio will not try to deploy stack if provided docker-compose.yml was not changed after the last successful deploy attempt.
+Fabricio will try to deploy stack either if content of provided Docker Compose configuration file was changed or any image of stack services has newer version since last successful deploy attempt.
 However stack deploy can be forced by using `force` flag:

     fab stack:force=yes